stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-alerts/add-alerts.md

                   severity: critical
     ```

-    > Note: The indentation follow by: **application.prometheusRule**.
+    > Note: The indentation follow by **application.prometheusRule**.

 ### Alert Manager

 Now we need to tell Alert Manager where to send the alert.
-For this we will need to add an AlertManagerConfig.
+For this, we will need to add an AlertManagerConfig.

-1. If you need to send alert to a slack channel.
+1. If you need to send an alert to a Slack channel.
 You will first need to [add a webhook for that channel in Slack](https://docs.stakater.com/saap/managed-addons/monitoring-stack/log-alerts.html)
-Once you have the webhook Url, you can proceed to adding the AlertManagerConfig.
+Once you have the webhook Url, you can add the AlertManagerConfig.
 The Alertmanager uses a secret to pick up details of the endpoint to send the alerts to.

 1. Let's create the secret first.
 Log in to SAAP > Administrator > Workloads > Secrets in your namespace.
 Create a secret from yaml.
-Replace "namespace" to the namespace in which your application is deployed and "api_url" to base64 encoded webhook URL:
+Replace "namespace" with the namespace in which your application is deployed and "api_url" with base64 encoded webhook URL:

     ```yaml
     kind: Secret